citizenmatt/resharper-template-descriptions/readme.md

 ## How to install?

-The plugin supports both ReSharper 8.0 and 8.1.
-Please install from the Extension Manager.
+Install from ReSharper &rarr; Extension Manager.

-Please vote [this issue](http://youtrack.jetbrains.com/issue/RSRP-197743) up to see this implemented natively in ReSharper.
+Please vote [this issue](http://youtrack.jetbrains.com/issue/RSRP-179497) up to see this implemented natively in ReSharper.